Photonsters/anycubic-photon-docs/FAQ.md

 - Make sure to mix the fresh resin well before adding.
 Try to ensure the resin temperature is the same, if the difference is more than 5~10 degrees Celsius, it may cause a layer line.

 ### Can I pause halfway through a print?
 - Yes, you can pause at anytime during your print.
 Resume as quickly as you can to ensure that your print will continue safely.
 However it is generally not recommended as it will most likely leave a line at the layer where you paused.
-Do note that if you switch the printer off during a pause, you will not be able to resume.
+- Do note that if you switch the printer off during a pause, you will not be able to resume.

-### How long can I leave resin in the vat between prints?
+### How do I know that my print is sticking to the build plate?
-- You can leave resin in the vat for extended periods of time, some owners have left it for weeks.
-Make sure it's left in the dark, a vat cover comes in handy.
+- One easy way to tell is by listening for the sound that's made as the layer peels off the FEP.
+You can hear it clearly especially for the first few bottom layers.
+Don't worry if you can't hear it anymore later, it varies depending on the size of the layer being printed.
+- You can also use pause to check on your print, but note that you may get a line at the layer where you paused.

 ## CLEANING

 ### How do I clean my prints?
 - One popular method is the two tub system.
 Fill both containers with Isopropyl Alcohol (IPA) or other solvents such as Ethanol (90 ‰or higher).
 Drop the print into the first tub and swirl.
 Use a soft brush for hard to reach parts, holes etc. Then dunk the part in the second tub of solvent and swirl clean.
 Remove then dry thoroughly before uv curing.